conference-ictac2023/webpage/index.md

 take place in Lima - Peru, on 04-08 December 2023.
 ICTAC 2023 will be hosted by UTEC, Lima - Peru.
  -->
+### News: Registration is open!

+Check the details [here](https://ictac2023.compsust.utec.edu.pe/registration/)!
+The early registration date is the 31st of October.

 ### News: Check the program for the ICTAC 2023 main conference!

 We have 22 accepted papers at ICTAC 2023, which will be presented during the main conference.
 Check the ICTAC 2023 [full program](https://ictac2023.compsust.utec.edu.pe/program_ICTAC/) and the [main conference program](https://easychair.org/smart-program/ICTAC2023/){:target="_blank"}!